klausborges/oer-sleeping-barber/README.md

     chmod +x src/genoer.py
     src/genoer.py

-# Adding code implementations of the problem
+# Code implementations of the problem

 Code implementations of solutions to the problem should be located at FOLDER, where they will be automatically located.
 Convention is to name the files as